dennis-lin-recruiting-2017/elevator/README.md

 of unit tests to prove the simulations could run correctly for contrived scenarios of two elevators working in tandem, but I could not get these to work in the allotted time.

+## How to execute

+This is a standard Apache Maven project.
+All the tests (both unit and end-to-end) can be executed with the "mvn test" command.